Skip to content

 Rate Limits

 The Sharpe API enforces rate limits per API key to ensure fair usage and platform stability.
-Limits are applied as requests per minute and requests per month depending on your plan tier.
+Limits are applied as requests per minute and requests per month.

-Every API response includes headers so you can track your usage in real time:
+Every authenticated v1 API response includes headers so you can track per-minute rate limits and monthly quota usage in real time:

 • Name